Elba: Early history

-The island was originally inhabited by Ligures Ilvates, who gave it the ancient name Ilva.
+The island was originally inhabited by Ligures Ilvates and was called Ilva (Ἰλούα).
 It was well known from very ancient times for its iron resources and valued mines.
-The Greeks called it Aethalia (Αἰθαλία, "smoky"), after the fumes of the metal producing furnaces.
+The Greeks also called it Aethalia (Αἰθαλία or Αἰθάλεια) and Aethale (Αἰθάλη) from "smoky" (αἰθάλη), after the fumes of the metal producing furnaces.

 Apollonius of Rhodes mentions it in his epic poem Argonautica, describing that the Argonauts rested here during their travels.
 He writes that signs of their visit were still visible in his day, including skin-coloured pebbles that they dried their hands on and large stones which they used at discus.
 Strabo (5.2.6) presents a slightly different account: "because the scrapings, which the Argonauts formed when they used their strigils, became congealed, the pebbles on the shore remain variegated still to this day."
+The port which is now called Porto Ferraio, was known in ancient times as the portus Argous (Ἀργῶος λιμήν), because it was believed that the Argonauts landed there on their return voyage.

 The island was then settled by the Etruscans, who started mining iron at Elba, and later (after 480 BC) by the Romans, who called the island Ilva.

 Middle Ages and early modern

-In the early medieval period, Elba was invaded by the Ostrogoths and the Lombards, and then it became a possession of the Republic of Pisa.
-After the battle of Meloria, the Republic of Genova took possession of Elba, but it was regained by Pisa in 1292.
+In the early medieval period, Elba was invaded by the Ostrogoths and the Lombards, and later it became a possession of the Republic of Pisa.
+After the battle of Meloria, the Republic of Genoa took possession of Elba, but it was regained by Pisa in 1292.
 The island was retained for two centuries by the Appiani family, Lords of Piombino, when they sold Pisa to the house of Visconti of Milan in 1399.

 In 1544, the Barbary pirates from North Africa devastated Elba and the coasts of Tuscany.
 In 1546, part of the island was handed over to Cosimo I de' Medici, Grand Duke of Tuscany, who fortified Portoferraio and renamed it "Cosmopoli", while the rest of the island was returned to the Appiani in 1577.
 In 1596, Philip II of Spain captured Porto Longone and had two fortresses built there.
 This part of Elba came into the direct power of Spain through the State of the Presidi, including Porto Longone.
 In 1736, the sovereignty of this part of Elba was claimed by the Kingdom of Naples but remained abandoned.